1. It Can Slowly Kill Your Hair

 Have you been looking for a fabric that gives you more than just comfort?
 Well, then you should be looking into silk pillowcases and sheets.

 Many people don’t know what silk is one of the naturally strong fibres among fabrics, but also has a good amount of elasticity to it.
 This, along with how smooth the fabric is, means you won’t be fighting to get your pillow into the pillowcase.
+If you are looking for a gift for a loved one then a silk pillowcase makes the ideal gift.

 6. You Sleep… A Lot